genevaers/MarkdownTest/docs/index.md

 # MarkdownTest – to see how a topic looks

-**Do not trust anything on this site** - this is just for appearance testing by the GenevaERS team.
+**DO NOT TRUST ANYTHING ON THIS SITE** - this for the GenevaERS team to test how markdown topics look.

 Template topic is: [SampleMD](SampleMD.md).
 Please **COPY** the lines in that file to your new topic.